Near-Death Experiences in Ancient Egypt? New YouTube Talk

 Or are there?
 Is there any actual evidence for NDEs in ancient Egypt?
 Any accounts of people dying, leaving their bodies, traveling to another world, meeting deceased relatives and a being light, then returning to the body transformed in a new, more positive state?

-That's what we're going to explore this Sunday, June 20th (6pm UK, 1pm NY, 10am CA).
-I'll be revisiting my Egyptology roots after many years of cross-cultural research for this special event hosted by the Explorer's Egyptology Club.
+That's what we explored in this talk from June - I revisited my Egyptology roots after many years of cross-cultural research for this special event hosted by the Explorer's Egyptology Club.
 Going beyond the early afterlife texts I examined in my first book, we'll explore three ancient narratives of journeys to the underworld - which were quite possibly based on actual near-death experiences.

 Incidentally, I started my academic life in Egyptology, and earned a BA in the subject at University College London's Institute of Archaeology.
 I won the Gordon Childe Prize for graduating top of my class, made the Dean's List, and published my first article in a psychiatry journal of all things.
 Imagine the shock of disappointment on the faces of my supervisors when I told them I would not be staying at UCL for my Ph.D, or even moving on to Oxford or Cambridge to continue my promising career as an Egyptologist.